Christmas is now on the horizon and if like me, Christmas dinner is the meal of the year, you might already be planning your menu.

 I write endless lists but there’s always something I forget – usually something basic like plain flour or cinnamon.
 Unless you do a lot of cooking some things don’t get replaced often enough.

 Then there are the timings.
 What do you do when?
 How soon should you start preparing?

 I’ve written before about HelloFresh who offer a food box subscription service with fresh produce, all the stocks, sauces and spices you’ll need and recipe cards with instructions even the most hopeless cook can follow.

 HelloFresh also offers a box for vegetarians and a classic box with more adult and spicier meals.
 With the possible exception of a splash of olive oil, milk or water, there is nothing else you need to provide.

 And they have just released a new box just in time for Christmas.
 Yes, you can now have your Christmas lunch boxed up and sent to your door ready to cook, together with full instructions and all the spices and condiments you need.

 We were sent a box to try and, not daunted by my previous Hellofresh attempts which all worked extremely well (if I do say so myself), we sat down to an early Christmas dinner in October.

-One thing I particularly love about HelloFresh is that the quality of the produce is always top notch.
+One thing I particularly love about HelloFresh is that the quality of the produce is always top-notch.
 The box arrives with frozen and chilled items carefully protected with ice blocks and recyclable wool.
-The fresh vegetables were in a separate section together with a brown paper bag containing items such as garlic cloves, thyme, cinnamon and a star anise.
+The fresh vegetables were in a separate section together with a brown paper bag containing items such as garlic cloves, thyme, cinnamon and star anise.

 Tip: Check everything is in the box before you start to cook and that you know what goes with what.